Custom Wine Cellar Building Made Easy with Experts.

 – Know what your budget is.

-– Decide what kind of wine you want to store, and how many bottles’ worth of it you’d like in your cellar.
+– Decide what kind of wine you want to store and how many bottles you’d like in your cellar.

 A team of experts at the ready.

-Have a team of experts at the ready, and you can save yourself the headache of learning how to build a wine cellar on your own.
+Have a team of experts ready, and you can save yourself the headache of learning how to build a wine cellar independently.

 Have an expert contractor, who understands the ins and outs of construction projects like this one, guide you through the process.
-He or she will be able to tell you which materials are most appropriate for building your custom wine cellar, as well as help determine whether it would be better to have a custom-designed room built from scratch or simply add on to an existing structure.
+He or she will be able to tell you which materials are most appropriate for building your custom wine cellar and help determine whether it would be better to have a custom-designed room built from scratch or add to an existing structure.

 Select the right kind of wine racks.

 Once you’ve decided what kind of wine cellar you want, the next step is to select the right kind of wine racks.
-You can choose from stainless steel racks, wooden racks, and glass racks.
+You can choose from stainless steel, wooden, and glass racks.
 Wood or glass are good choices if you want something that looks more elegant.
 Stainless steel or custom-designed wine racks are better options if space is an issue in your cellar.

 Understand Your Cellar’s Role.

-Before you begin, it is important to understand the role your cellar will play in your life.
+Before you begin, it is important to understand your cellar’s role in your life.
 Will it be used for business or pleasure?

-If you plan on using your cellar for entertaining guests, then a larger space is needed.
-On the other hand, a smaller space may suffice if you are planning to use the cellar for personal use only.
+If you plan on using your cellar to entertain guests, a larger space is needed.
+On the other hand, a smaller space may suffice if you plan to use the cellar for personal use only.

 Temperature and Humidity.

-Just as important as the quality of your wine is the proper storage environment.
+The proper storage environment is just as important as the quality of your wine.
 If the temperature fluctuates too much, your wine could be damaged.

 The ideal range for temperature is between 55 degrees Fahrenheit and 65 degrees Fahrenheit, while humidity should remain between 50% and 70%.
-To ensure that you keep this balance, we recommend locating your cellar in a cool area with good airflow (think: basement or garage).
+We recommend locating your cellar in a cool area with good airflow (think: basement or garage) to ensure that you keep this balance.

-If you’re thinking about building your own cellar, take note that it must be well-ventilated to prevent mold growth — and always keep it at least six feet away from any heat source like a stove or heater!
+If you’re thinking about building your cellar, ensure it is well-ventilated to prevent mold growth — and always keep it at least six feet away from any heat source like a stove or heater!

 Choose the Right Location.

 The second thing to consider is where not to put your wine cellar: anywhere with lots of vibration, dust, or moisture.
-This means no garages or attics for obvious reasons, but also basements that have concrete floors and foundations (which can create vibrations) as well as basements with dirt floors (which are likely exposed).
+This means no garages or attics for obvious reasons, but basements with concrete floors and foundations (which can create vibrations) and basements with dirt floors (which are likely exposed).

-If a basement has a dirt floor, try covering it with plywood first before laying down any type of flooring; this will ensure there’s no dampness creeping into the room below.
+If a basement has a dirt floor, try covering it with plywood before laying down any flooring; this will ensure no dampness creeping into the room below.

-Finally — and this may seem obvious — it should be easy for you to access!
+Finally — and this may seem obvious — it should be easy to access!

-Just because there’s an ideal location doesn’t mean it works for everyone’s lifestyle or schedule; if installing a custom cellar isn’t possible due to space constraints then maybe something smaller like a dorm fridge would suffice.
+Just because there’s an ideal location doesn’t mean it works for everyone’s lifestyle or schedule; if installing a custom wine cellar isn’t possible due to space constraints, maybe something smaller, like a dorm fridge, would suffice.

 Know Your Needs for Bottle Storage.